LLNL/Silo/docs/subsets.md

 Sometimes, it is useful to obtain the decimal values of the numbered fields in such a string.
 Calling `DBGetIndex("foo_0050.0210.silo", 0, 10)` will retrieve the first digit field, "0050", and convert it to a decimal number using a number base of 10.
 Calling `DBGetIndex("foo_0050.0210.silo", 1, 10)` will retrieve the second digit field, "0210", and convert it to a decimal number using a number base of 10.

+Passing a base of 0 is allowed but may also result in unintended outcomes.
+In the example string, `foo_0050.0210.silo`, calling `DBGetIndex("foo_0050.0210.silo", 0, 0)` will return 40, not 50.
+This is because a leading 0 is interpreted as an octal number.

+In the string `block_030x021.silo` (which could have the interpretation of a block at 2D index [30,21] in a 2D arrangement of blocks), the `0x021` will be interpreted as a digit field in hexadecimal format which may not have been the intention.
+The solution is to ensure the string has characters separating fields that are not also interpreted as part of an integer constant in the C programming language.

 {{ EndFunc }}